 One way to prevent GoogleBot from crawling content on a website is to use robots.txt to block access to files and directories on a server.
 ‘Robots.txt’ is a protocol used to request cooperating search robots not to access all or part of a website which is otherwise publicly accessible.
 Search engines comply with ‘robots.txt’ voluntarily and the OAIC has noted that most search engines comply with ‘robots.txt’, including Google, Bing and Yahoo.

-'Salting' is basically where an additional string of data, such as random numbers or text, is added to the password to make it less predictable and harder to attack, and 'hashing' is where passwords are processed through cryptographic algorithms that convert them into seemingly random characters.
-While passwords may be guessed through computational 'brute-force' attacks, this becomes very difficult when strong hash algorithms and passwords are used.
+‘Salting’ is basically where an additional string of data, such as random numbers or text, is added to the password to make it less predictable and harder to attack, and ‘hashing’ is where passwords are processed through cryptographic algorithms that convert them into seemingly random characters.
+While passwords may be guessed through computational ‘brute-force’ attacks, this becomes very difficult when strong hash algorithms and passwords are used.
 Hashed passwords are therefore more secure to store than their clear-text passwords.
-The Australian Signals Directorate Information Security Manual (Control 1252, page 173) requires agencies to ensure usernames and passwords hashed with a strong hashing algorithm and uniquely salted.
+The Australian Signals Directorate’s Australian Government Information Security Manual, Controls Manual (Control 1252, page 177) requires agencies to ensure usernames and passwords are hashed with a strong hashing algorithm which is uniquely salted.

-‘Audit log’ and ‘audit trail’ are defined in the Australian Signals Directorate Information Security Manual, Glossary of Terms, p.
-308
+‘Audit log’ and ‘audit trail’ are defined in the Australian Signals Directorate’s Australian Government Information Security Manual, Control Manual, Glossary of Terms, p.
+307.

 See APP 12.
 Along with the right to request access under the Privacy Act, individuals have a right under the Freedom of Information Act 1982 (Cth) (the FOI Act) to request access to information held by Australian Government agencies.